MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

-## January XX, 2024
+## January 17, 2024

-Microsoft has a fix for [CVE-2024-0519](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-0519) to **Microsoft Edge Stable Channel (Version 120.0.2210.XX)**, which has been reported by the Chromium team as having an exploit in the wild.
+Microsoft has a fix for [CVE-2024-0519](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-0519) to **Microsoft Edge Stable Channel (Version 120.0.2210.144)**, which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## January 11, 2024